List of Girls und Panzer characters: UK St. Gloriana Girls Academy

 Former leader of the University Strengthened Team, who transferred to St. Gloriana during the events of the film series.

 Saunders University High School

-Saunders University High School (サンダース大学付属高校, Sandāsu Daigaku Fuzoku Kōkō) is an American style academy from Nagasaki Prefecture.
+Saunders University High School (サンダース大学付属高校, Sandāsu Daigaku Fuzoku Kōkō) is an American-style academy from Nagasaki Prefecture.
 Out of all the Sensha-dō schools they have the most resources and a huge supply of tanks.
 They own numerous M4 Sherman tanks, including variants such as the Sherman Firefly and the M4A6 Sherman.
-They also own a C-5 Galaxy transport aircraft.
+They also own a C-5M Super Galaxy transport aircraft.
 Their battle themes are The Battle Hymn of the Republic and the US Field Artillery.
 Their insignia is a lightning bolt and five-pointed star atop a shield.
 The school ship of Saunders University High School is based on the US Navy Nimitz-class aircraft carrier as an homage to the USS George Washington (CVN-73), the US Navy carrier deployed in Japan at the time.